zeroincombenze/l10n-italy/base_multireport/README.rst

 This parameter, name `footer_mode` set how the footer is printed.
 May be one of 'standard', 'auto', 'custom', 'no_footer'

-        help='Which content is printed in document footer\n' 'If "standard", footer is printed as "auto" or "custom"\n' 'based on company.custom_footer field (Odoo standaed behavior)\n' 'If "auto", footer is printed with automatic data\n' 'If "custom", footer is printed from user data written\n',

 * standard: standard Odoo footer is printed; may be as 'auto' or as 'custom' based on company.custom_footer field
-* auto: footer is printed with comapny data
+* auto: footer is printed with company data
 * custom: user data is printed in footer (like Odoo custom footer)
 * no_footer: no footer is printed; anyway pages are printed